-China has always been important for luxury brands, for its strong purchasing power.
-So, more brands will give a shot on capture customers on China’s hottest social platform: WeChat.
+China has always been important for luxury brands for its strong purchasing power.
+More brands will give a shot to capture customers on China’s hottest social platform: WeChat.

 Above all, Dior’s first WeChat eCommerce launch could be seen as a start of luxury brand presence on WeChat eCommerce.
-Beforehand, a luxury brand that is found everywhere is not considered ‘luxurious’; it is important for a luxury brand to remain limited in order to maintain its status quo.
+Beforehand, a luxury brand that is found everywhere is not considered ‘luxurious’; a luxury brand needs to remain limited to maintain its status quo.
 But now, looking at the great opportunities WeChat is offering, more luxury brands will act bolder on WeChat eCommerce.